parodos-dev/parodos/workflow-service/README.md

 ```

 The BeanWorkflowRegistryImpl will load all Spring Beans of type: com.redhat.parodos.workflows.workflow.WorkFlow into the registry which will in turn make them available for their respective Services (they must be in the package 'com.redhat.parodos' to be detected).
-See the next section for more details.
 WorkflowTasks and Workflows can be created using @Bean and @Configuration annotations of the Spring Framework.

-This can be done as part of the workflow-service's code base, or in a separate Jar that can add to the class path of the Infrastructure Service.
+This can be done as part of the workflow-service's code base, or in a separate Jar that can add to the class path of the workflow-service.

 Please review the Parodos project 'workflow-examples' for more details.

 ![Infrastructure](readme-images/6.png)

 ## Service Endpoints